Dr Rachel Rowe

 Rachel Rowe is a Senior Health Services Researcher in the National Perinatal Epidemiology Unit (NPEU).
 She has a DPhil in Public Health (University of Oxford), a background in social science and health services research and training in epidemiology and qualitative research methods.

-Rachel’s research interests include intrapartum care, the organisation of maternity care and women’s experience.
+Rachel’s research interests include intrapartum care, the organisation of maternity care and women’s experience, with a particular focus on midwifery-led settings for care.
 Her doctoral research, funded by a National Institute for Health Research (NIHR) Researcher Development Award, investigated transfer from midwifery unit to obstetric unit during labour and was carried out alongside the landmark Birthplace national prospective cohort study which evaluated the safety of different settings for birth.
-Since the award of her doctorate she has continued to work on further analyses of Birthplace data alongside other work focusing on women’s experience of care after stillbirth or neonatal death.
-In August 2014 she was awarded an NIHR Post-Doctoral Fellowship to carry out a programme of work on the quality and safety of midwifery-led care.
+Subsequent work included further analyses of Birthplace data, a national survey of women’s experience of care after stillbirth or neonatal death, and investigation of women’s preferences for birth setting.